aeither/hono-drizzle-postgres-railway/README.md

-# REST API with DB
+# Hono Drizzle Postgres Starter

 A powerful Hono Backend with Drizzle and Postgres for Node.js/Bun